Civic Jazz. American Music and Kenneth Burke… by Gregory Clark (2015)

 Several other aspects of his works also strongly influenced important writers such as Ralph Ellison, who picked up on the theme of alienation in US society in Invisible Man and who was in contact with Burke for a while.
 Even if Burke never wrote about jazz in detail, he took many aspects of communication, group identity (versus individuality) and the forging of alliances by groups of people to reach a certain goal as the major source for the development of civic life in democratic society.

-This is what author Gregory Clark, University Professor of English at Bringham University and writer of more titles on Burke and rhetorics, takes as his starting point in Civic Jazz.
+This is what author Gregory Clark, University Professor of English at Bringham University and writer of more titles on Burke and rhetoric, takes as his starting point in Civic Jazz.

 In seven entertaining chapters, he builds a strong case out of the many similarities both jazz culture and American democracy offer: namely freedom (of expression), self-determination and equality.
 These are important key concepts that for centuries were denied to African-Americans, who mostly invented jazz.
 While in detail Kenneth Burke’s notions of experience, overcoming difficulties and cooperation are very complex subjects, not to mention his use and interpretation of symbols, Professor Clark highlights several overlapping aspects in which jazz musicians achieve cooperation and interaction.
 Even though jazz musicians give up individuality for a certain time in order to experience cooperation and group activity, the possibility to play a solo then allows and even fosters individual performance.